This creamy, floral, Thai Tea Crème Brûlée takes the texture of a classic crème brûlée and combines it with a traditional Thai tea flavor profile.

 Instructions

-- Add the heavy cream and Thai tea mix to a saucepan, stir, and steep the tea on low for about 5-7 minutes until warm.
-Continue stirring occasionally.
+- Add the milk, heavy cream, and Thai tea mix to a saucepan, stir, and steep the tea on low for about 5-7 minutes until warm and steaming.
+Continue stirring occasionally.½ cup whole milk, 2 cups heavy whipping cream, ⅓ cup Thai tea mix

-- Separate 4 eggs, reserving the whites for another time.
+- Separate 4 eggs, reserving the whites for another time.4 large egg yolks

 - Strain the cream through a fine mesh strainer into a bowl to remove the large pieces of tea, then rinse out the pot to remove all pieces.

-- Use the additional cream to bring the amount of cream back to 2 cups (475g).
-Transfer the cream to the rinsed pot and add the sugar and salt.
-Heat over medium heat, stirring occasionally, until the sugar dissolves and it comes to a simmer.
+- Transfer the mixture to the cleaned pot and add the sugar and salt.
+Heat over medium heat, stirring occasionally, until the sugar dissolves and it comes to a very low simmer.½ cup granulated sugar, Pinch kosher salt

 - Once the cream comes to a simmer, drizzle in one ladle full of cream to the egg mixture while whisking.
 Do the same with a second ladle, then transfer the egg mixture into the pot with the cream.
 Whisk immediately until combined.
 Ladle the mixture evenly between the ramekins.

-- Transfer the pan to the preheated oven and bake for 20-25 minutes.
+- Bake for 20-25 minutes.
 The custard will still feel rather sloshy and jiggly, but will be slightly set on the edges.

 - Remove from the oven, and very carefully transfer the ramekins to a wire rack to cool using tongs and a dish towel.
 Keeping them in the water will cause the custard to overcook.
 Cool for 30 minutes, then transfer to the fridge for at least 4 hours, or overnight (uncovered).